 During the tropical summer, from October to April, swimming is not allowed due to box jellyfish being common at this time of the year.
 But here's an interesting detail: there is a stretch of beach, north of the Dripstone picnic area, where nudity is permitted within the signpost boundaries.

-The Deckchair Cinema is a must do for the film buffs out there, or anyone really who loves spending some time outside under the stars.
-In the dry season, the Darwin Film Society put on a show so grab yourself a cushion, park up your rental car and relax under the stars with a good flick.
+This place is for the film buffs out there, or anyone really who loves spending some time outside under the stars.
+In the dry season, the Film Society put on a show so grab yourself a cushion, park up your Darwin rental car and relax under the stars with a good flick.

-Leanyer Recreational Park is an awesome fun filled day for the family where you can park your hire car up and just relax or slip and slide in the sun.
+Enjoy an awesome fun filled day with your family or friends at the park.
 With both wet and dry activities, there really is something for everyone.
 The best news yet is that it is absolutely free!

-Crocosaurus Cove is a great days exploration and adrenaline packed adventure.
+Get ready for an adrenaline packed adventure at the Crocosaurus Cove.
 The kids will love this opportunity to see the Crocs up close and if you are feeling particularly brave, you can even take a dive with these magnificent beasts.
 Taking the drive out in your hire car to see the show is sight to remember.

 Want to find out what else Darwin has to offer?
 Check out these awesome tours offered by Tourstogo.com.